Education and Nursing Programs

 Baker University is a member of NC-SARA; however, NC-SARA membership does not grant reciprocity or exempt us from state professional licensing requirements.
 As a result, licensing requirements in Kansas may not be recognized as sufficient to obtain a license in any other state.

-Nursing majors should refer to this page for further information about licensure in other states.
+Nursing majors: View further information about nursing licensure in other states.

-Education majors should refer to this page for further information about licensure in other states.
+Education majors: View further information about teacher licensure in other states.

 Baker University shall not be held liable if the student is unable to qualify for licensure or certification in any jurisdiction or cannot obtain a practicum or internship location.